zwin-project/.github/profile/README.md

   - Data transferring such as "drag and drop" between applications is supported.
 - develop an application they want, and use it together with other applications.

-ZIGEN makes these things happen!
+Zwin makes these things happen!

 [![C# Discord](https://badgen.net/discord/members/PPJEFrdE9f?scale=1.2&icon=discord&label=Join%20our%20discord%20server%21%21%21)](https://discord.gg/PPJEFrdE9f)